- Satisfaction with Training

-It would be useful to new users if they were sent an email containing information about the resources available - for instance, which machines are available to them and for which machines their usernames and passwords are valid, and maybe a summary of what the different machines are generally used for (development/visualisation..).
-For example, I was not aware that visualisation services are available at nersc - I'm sure this information is located on the website but if you're not looking for it you're not going to see it - even though visualisation services would be of interest to me.
+It would be useful to new users if they were sent an email containing information about the resources available - for instance, which machines are available to them and for which machines their usernames and passwords are valid, and maybe a summary of what the different machines are generally used for (development/visualization..).
+For example, I was not aware that visualization services are available at NERSC - I'm sure this information is located on the website but if you're not looking for it you're not going to see it - even though visualization services would be of interest to me.

 Make sure new users know what aids are available